Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DsbHR1Nc8fw,513.8466666666666,523.138287.md

 ### Transcript

-> so we finally made it so this amazing pipe it's the biggest one in the world it doesn't look that impressive it seems
+> so we finally made it so this amazing pipe it's the biggest one in the world it doesn't look that impressive it seems like it's kind of blocked up just like I